What is the Average Lifespan of Solar Panels? (2026 Guide)

 Not every panel is an equal.
 Good quality panels of reputable brands tend to wear out longer and decompose more slowly.
 Premium panels may only lose 0.25% efficiency per year, which implies that they can maintain 93-95% efficiency even after 25 years.

 Budget panels can instead deteriorate more quickly, becoming closer to 70% efficiency within the same time frame.
 Selecting quality panels initially is the basis of performance in the long run.
+Learn about battery pairing options on our Solar Battery and Storage Solutions page.
+Practical replacement is detailed in solar removal & reinstallation services.

 • Way of Installation